World News

 How many times have we lost or not opened an important email?

-The strangest thing that has evolved now, and that is that we are all desperately trying to produce content and information to promote our business or tell someone about a new product; we are told that we should create a blog to establish a brand, we are told that we need a page on Facebook and loads of other sites, we are told that videos are required to keep us in the race, etc..etc.
+The strangest thing that has evolved now is that we are all desperately trying to produce content and information to promote our business or tell someone about a new product; we are told that we should create a blog to establish a brand, we are told that we need a page on Facebook and loads of other sites, we are told that videos are required to keep us in the race, etc..etc.

 The question now is, because we have so much information and knowledge at our fingertips, “What do we do?”
 We are not fully equipped to know how to use so much.
-Never in history has man had access to so much information, and we really now need to rethink what we do with it and even consider “Do we really need it?”
+Never in history has man had access to so much information, and we now need to rethink what we do with it and even consider, “Do we need it?”
 I think what is happening now is that there is such easy access to information, and we are bombarded daily with more.
 And we seem to have devalued information.
-We have to really debate whether what we receive is worthwhile or not.
+We have to debate whether what we receive is worthwhile or not.

 Related posts